paulaamaya/notebook-sql/sql-notes.md

 SELECT 'hello' || ' ' || 'world!'
 AS hello_world;
 ```

 to produce the string `hello world!`.
-This isn't particularly useful, but the follwing sections will build on this idea of concatenation.
+This isn't particularly useful, but the following sections will build on this idea of concatenation.

 ### Field Concatenation